Premier League fixtures: All 2019/2020 revised and remaining games

 Premier League fixtures have been confirmed for the remainder of the 2019/20 season

-Premier League fixtures have been released for the remaining games of 2019/20 with a host of crucial clashes and vital showdowns set to decide a whole range of scenarios across the league.
+Premier League fixtures have been confirmed for the remaining games of 2019/20 with plenty still to play for across the top flight.

-Ironically, the title race itself appears to be all wrapped up with Liverpool in a commanding 22-point lead over Manchester City, but the job isn’t complete just yet.
+Liverpool boast a commanding 22-point lead over Manchester City in the title race, meaning the Reds could cross the finish line very shortly after the restart, while Leicester trail the top pair.

+Chelsea remain in pole position for a Champions League spot but Manchester United clicked into red-hot form prior to lockdown and will hope to pick up where they left off.

 Project Restart timeline – key dates for your diary